Catallactic/catallactic-site/docs/whitepaper.md

 	<img src="https://cdn.corporatefinanceinstitute.com/assets/equation-of-exchange1.png" width="60%"></img>
 </div>

+where M=Money Supply, V=Velocity of circulation (the number of times money changes hands), P=Average Price Level, T=Volume of transactions of goods and services

 The <b>velocity of money</b> is a measurement of the rate at which money is exchanged in an economy.
 It is the number of times that money moves from one entity to another.
 The velocity of money also refers to how much a unit of currency is used in a given period of time.
 Simply put, it's the rate at which consumers and businesses in an economy collectively spend money.
 The velocity of money is usually measured as a ratio of gross domestic product (GDP) to a country's M1 or M2 money supply.